Studiosity/grover/README.md

 For `wait_until` option, default for URLs is `networkidle2` and for HTML content `networkidle0`.
 For available options see https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagegotourl-options

+The `wait_for_selector` option can also be used to wait until an element appears on the page.
+Additional waiting parameters can be set with the `wait_for_selector_options` options hash.
+For available options, see: https://github.com/puppeteer/puppeteer/blob/main/docs/api.md#pagewaitforselectorselector-options.

 The Chrome/Chromium executable path can be overridden with the `executable_path` option.

 Javascript can be executed on the page (after render and before conversion to PDF/image)